 Maharishi’s Abandoned Ashram

-Maharishi Mahesh Yogi had of course brought the world transcendental meditation which gives each adept a personal secret mantra (for a price) that they can chant to gain enlightenment.
-Problems occurred when the followers shared their secret with one another for they soon discovered that far from being their own personalised chant, most of the mantras were the same for everyone.
+Maharishi Mahesh Yogi had, of course, brought the world transcendental meditation which gives each adept a personal secret mantra (for a price) that they can chant to gain enlightenment.
+Problems occurred when the followers shared their secret with one another for they soon discovered that far from being their own personalized chant, most of the mantras were the same for everyone.
 As you may gather I’ve never been impressed by Maharishi Mahesh Yogi’s methods but you do have to give him credit for encouraging over five million people to meditate including many celebrities and pop stars.
-The most famous of these were the Beatles who at this ashram wrote the music to the ‘White Album’.
+The most famous of these was the Beatles who at this ashram wrote the music to the ‘White Album’.

 The main buildings were in serious decay and had clearly been looted for anything of value.
 It felt a shame that such an amazing place had been abandoned but to lift the spirits of the place we decided to have a bhajan session and in a hall that once sat thousands now echoed our lonely fifteen voices.